 We then remove this intersection from the rc-graph and consequently remove $(a_i,b_i)$ from the list of $(a,b)$'s.
-Immediately after we remove such an intersection we look to its right for a configuration of the form
+Immediately after we remove such an intersection we look to its right for a configuration of the form shown in Figure 10.

-If we don't find such a configuration, we move on with the algorithm, looking left along that row (and after that, going to the next row) for an intersection of the form shown.
-(At the same time we record the number of this row, as the numbers of these rows will give an rc-graph for $\sigma[r,m]$ at the end of the algorithm.)
-If we find such a configuration, we add the intersection at this place (i.e. the first configuration of this sort, looking to the right of the removed intersection) and add $(r,s)$ or $(a_i,t)$ to the list of $(a,b)$'s the same way it was done in the forward insertion algorithm, i.e we add $(r,s)$ to be $(a_i, b_i)$ to preserve the order of $a$'s ($a_{i-1}\leq a_i< a_{i+1}$) and we add $(a_i,t)$ right after $(a_j,b_j)$.
+If we do not find such a configuration, we say that an intersection is removed from this row and we move on with the algorithm, looking left along that row (and after that, going to the next row) for an intersection of the form shown in Figure 9.
+(At the same time we record the number of removed intersections from this row, as these numbers will give an rc-graph for $\sigma[r,m]$ at the end of the algorithm.)
+If we find such a configuration, we add the intersection at this place (i.e. the first configuration of this sort to the right of the removed intersection) and add $(q,s)$ or $(a_i,q)$ to the list of $(a,b)$'s the same way it was done in the forward insertion algorithm, i.e we add $(q,s)$ to the $(a_i, b_i)$'s to preserve the order of $a$'s ($a_{i-1}\leq a_i< a_{i+1}$) and we add $(a_i,q)$ right after $(a_j,b_j)$.
 Then we proceed with the algorithm, looking left for more intersections to remove.
 We do this till the list of $(a,b)$'s becomes empty.
-At the end we are left with a graph for the permuation $w$.
-Moreover, the previously recorded rows, where intersections were removed from the rc-graph, produce an rc-graph for $\sigma[r,m]$.
+At the end we are left with a graph for the permutation $w$.
+Moreover, the previously recorded numbers of removed intersections in each row where intersections were removed from the rc-graph produce an rc-graph for $\sigma[r,m]$. \end{inversealgorithm}

-The fact that he resulting graph is an rc-graph can be shown using the same sort of technique used for the forward algorithm.
+The fact that the resulting graph is an rc-graph can be shown using the same sort of technique used for the forward algorithm.
 It is also evident that the algorithm is the inverse of the forward algorithm.
 This finishes the proof of Theorem \ref{pieri}.